pewpewnowdie/reddit-scraper/README.md

 # discord-meme-boy
-this bot scrapes memes from reddit and then sends them to discord.
+this bot scrapes memes from reddit.